autonity/afp-sdk/README.md

 The `afp` package consists of the following:

-- `afp` top-level module: High-level API for interacting with the Clearing System and the AutEx exchange.
+- `afp` top-level module: High-level API for interacting with the AFP Clearing System and the AutEx exchange.
 - `afp.bindings` submodule: Low-level API that provides typed Python bindings for the Clearing System smart contracts.